-- is a danger to Canada’s public health or safety, or
+- is a danger to Canada’s public health or safety

 If you have a criminal record, you may not be allowed to enter Canada.
-People who pose a risk to Canada’s security are also not allowed to come to Canada.
+You cannot enter Canada if you pose a risk to Canada’s security.

 Decision on your application

-The CIC officer will make a decision on your application based on:
+We will make a decision on your application based on if you:

-- meet the eligibility criteria for the program,
+- meet the eligibility criteria for the program

-- whether you have the funds to support yourself and your family when you arrive in Canada,
+- have the funds to support yourself and your family when you arrive in Canada

 Confirmation of permanent residence

-You must have your COPR and your visa with you when you arrive in Canada.
+You must have your COPR, and your visa (if you need one) with you when you arrive in Canada.

 - Date Modified: